 The presence of a lagged dependent variable in the model is responsible for this bias.
 The efficacy of the PMG estimator is contingent upon the presence of persistent connections among the variables utilised in estimations, alongside a suitably augmented lag order of the dynamic specification of the model, to ensure that the regressors are weakly exogenous and the residual is serially uncorrelated.
 The rationale behind utilising the PMG estimator lies in its ability to estimate the likelihood of a specific variable remaining constant throughout a given period (Karaduman, 2015).
 Conversely, the DFE maintains consistent slope parameter values across both the short and long term.
-The autoregressive distributed lag model with a lag order of (p,q,q,q) is specified as the DFE.
+The autoregressive distributed lag model with a lag order of (p, q, q, q) is specified as the DFE and can be seen in equation (2).